Doughface: The 1850s

 While the term originated in the House, doughfaces eventually had their greatest influence in the United States Senate.
 In the House the greater growth of the northern population gave it a greater proportion of votes, but in the Senate the even balance of slave and free states required that only a few northerners needed to support the South in order to hold the House in check.
-The clearest case came in the Wilmot Proviso votes of 1846 and 1847 when the Senate rejected the Proviso after its passage in the House.
+One of the clearest cases came in the Wilmot Proviso votes of 1846 and 1847 when the Senate rejected the Proviso after its passage in the House.
+Another case was during the 1850 passage of the Fugitive Slave Act, when a number of Northern congressmen left the House in order to not have to vote, leading to mockery and Thaddeus Stevens suggesting a congressional page be sent to let them know "that they may now come back into the Hall" after the vote had taken place.

 Many Southerners still looked at these doughfaces from the same perspective as Randolph—weak men who, without any firm moral commitment to their cause other than political expediency, could prove unreliable at some critical point in the future.
 Richards has classified 320 congressmen in the period from 1820 to 1860 as doughfaces.
 The two U.S. Presidents preceding Abraham Lincoln, Franklin Pierce and James Buchanan, were both commonly called doughfaces.
 Lincoln called Stephen A. Douglas the "worst doughface of them all", even though he broke with his party over the Lecompton Constitution for Kansas in 1857.
 Other such doughfaces were Charles G. Atherton, the author of the gag rule, and Jesse D. Bright, the only northern senator expelled for treason during the Civil War.